robkinyon/dbix-class/docs/sims.markdown

     ],
 });
 ```
-This is better because we don't care about the user.
+This is better because we never cared about the user.
 So, the user's name column
 could be refactored into a first_name and last_name or even removed to some
 other table and our test doesn't break.
 We're down to exactly and only what we
 care about in this test.